Tag Archives: CPSU

 Ludwig C.A.K.
 Martens (Людвиг Карлович Мартенс)

-Born 1875, Bachmut, Russia (present-day Ukriane).
+Born 1874, Bachmut, Russia (present-day Ukraine).
 Engineer; diplomat.
 German factory owner father.
 Became friends with Vladimir Lenin and Julius Martov at university and joined their League of Struggle for the Emancipation of the Working Class.
 Arrested 1896 and deported 1899 to Germany, where joined the Social Democratic Party of Germany.
 1906 migrated to England; 1916 migrated to the US.
 Vice-president of an engineering firm in New York.
-1917 returned to Russia after February Revolution with Leon Trotsky and others, joined Russian Communist Party.
-March 1919 returned to US as official representative of the Soviet government, which the US government refused to recognize.
-Established Russian Soviet Government Bureau in New York (funded in part by diamonds smuggled by Communist curriers), published the magazine Soviet Russia and other radical literature, recruited skilled Russian immigrants to return to Russia, and attempted to negotiate contracts with American businesses.
+Joined the editorial board of Novy Mir and the the Russian Federation of the Socialist Party of America, which in 1919 transferred into the new Communist Party of America.
+January 1919 appointed the official representative of the Soviet government, which the US government refused to recognize.
+March 1919 established the Russian Soviet Government Bureau in New York (funded in part by diamonds smuggled by Communist curriers), published the magazine Soviet Russia and other radical literature, recruited skilled Russian immigrants to return to Russia, and attempted to negotiate contracts with American businesses.
 1920 ordered deported; “voluntary departure” January 22, 1921.
-In the Soviet Union, became member of the Supreme Soviet of the National Economy, then a head of research and development for diesel engines.
-Retired in 1941 and died in 1948.

-INS file 55079/76 (file missing); FBI file OG 8000-377098
+FBI file OG 8000-377098

-See also: Frederick C. Giffin, “The Martens Mission,” International Social Science Review 73, no. 3/4 (1998); Todd J. Pfannestiel, Rethinking the Red Scare: The Lusk Committee and New York’s Crusade Against Radicalism, 1919-1923; New York Times, October 22, 1948; https://en.wikipedia.org/wiki/Ludwig_Martens
+See also: Frederick C. Giffin, “The Martens Mission,” International Social Science Review 73, no. 3/4 (1998); Todd J. Pfannestiel, Rethinking the Red Scare: The Lusk Committee and New York’s Crusade Against Radicalism, 1919-1923; New York Times, October 22, 1948; https://web.archive.org/web/20220808190823/http:/deadlypass.com/wp/martens-ludwig-karlovich/

 John Martin